tshino/vscode-kb-macro/DESIGN.md

 ## Overview

-The aim of this extension is to make keyboard macro recording possible on VS Code.
+The aim of this extension is simple, making keyboard macro recording possible on VS Code.

 For years no one seemed to have achieved this in a suitable way for practical use.
 Through this challenge, I have found a couple of difficulties that justify the absence of this kind of extension.